mobility-es/train-damage-tutorial/README.md

 #Train Damage App
 A simple AIQ app for reporting damages on trains.

-This is the final code of the step by step tutorial of how to develop applications based on Appear IQ HTML5 App Framework.
+This is the final code of the step-by-step tutorial of how to develop applications based on Appear IQ HTML5 App Framework.

 **Applies To**